ruby-rdf/rdf-turtle/README.md

     end
     # => RDF::ReaderError

-Note that this requires the `rdfstar` option to be set, but works the same regardless of `:PG` or `:SA` mode.
+Note that this requires the `rdfstar` option to be se.

 ## Documentation
 Full documentation available on [Rubydoc.info][Turtle doc]